freechris/odm-ondocker/docs/README_cluster.md

-This part will show you how to start  an ODM Cluster Docker topology for development using Docker Compose.
+This part shows you how to start an Operational Decision Manager docker cluster topology for development using Docker Compose.

 ![Flow](images/ClusterFig01.png)